 To understand how Dutasteride can work for hair loss, it is important to know about the main hair loss conditions it can help with.

-Also known as male-pattern baldness, androgenic alopecia, is the most common form of hair loss in men.
+- Also known as male-pattern baldness, androgenic alopecia is the most common form of hair loss in men.
 It also occurs in women, commonly called female pattern baldness.
-It affects up to 50% of males and females.
-Although hair loss follows a unique distribution in both sexes.
-In males, hair loss is mostly seen in the hairline, temples and crown regions, while in females, hair loss is seen at the crown and top of head.
+It affects around 50% of men by the age of 50, and 50% of women throughout their life, especially in their post-menopausal period, with prevalence increasing with age.
+However, hair loss follows a unique distribution in both sexes.
+In men, hair loss is most commonly seen in the hairline, temples, and crown regions, while in women, it is typically observed at the crown and top of the head around their parting.

-This form of hair loss is one of the common causes of temporary hair loss.
+- This form of hair loss is one of the common causes of temporary hair loss.
 It occurs due to excessive shedding of hair follicles that are at the telogen or resting phase.
-It is usually caused by several factors like severe emotional or physiological stress and use of certain medications.
+It is usually caused by several factors, such as severe emotional or physiological stress and the use of certain medications.
 It is commonly seen in women post-pregnancy.
-Dutasteride is not commonly prescribed in this hair loss condition.
+Dutasteride is not commonly prescribed for this hair loss condition.

 Can Dutasteride prevent hair loss?